In recent years, data breaches and hacking on multiple platforms have been frequent.

 As per the company’s statement, they contacted the affected users but kept them unaware of the extent of the breach.

-They declared the Amazon data breach as a technical error that resulted in the exposure of names and addresses of the customers on the website.
+They declared the Amazon security breach as a technical error that resulted in the exposure of names and addresses of the customers on the website.

 Discovery Of Amazon Employees Selling Customer Data – September 2018